BULL WALK

 of our Bull Sale Team

 Bull selection can be the single, most powerful tool for genetic improvement in your herd.
-Since they will supply half of the genetics to all the calves they sire, the genetic influence of the bulls you introduce is far reaching, across generations & will impact on your profitability for many years to come.
-So it is important you have objective information about his fertility, health status, structure/conformation, pedigree & genetic merit over & above mere opinion, whether ours or that of others.
+Since they will supply half of the genetics to all the calves they sire, the genetic influence of the bulls you introduce is far reaching, across generations.
+Importantly, it will impact on your profitability for many years to come.

-And ....... keep in mind, they don't have to be the heaviest or highest priced bulls on offer, to be the ones best suited to your environment & program.
-"Best suited to your environment & program" is the key to them breeding on to improve your profitability, not their price or sale day weight!
+And .... a bull need not be the heaviest or highest priced bull on offer, to be the one best suited to your environment & program.
+"Best suited to your environment & program" is the key to a bull breeding progeny to improve your profitability, not his price or sale day weight!

 (1)